dc4eu/educational-pilot/docs/governance/authorisations-in-a-nutshell.md

 - "QualityAssuranceAtProgrammeLevel" to HEIs

 ### b.
 Vocational Education and Training (VET)
-- Equivalent bodies: EQAVET instead of ENQA and CEDEFOP instead of EQAR
+- Equivalent bodies: EQAVET instead of ENQA